alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 console.log(`after calling f: o.message="${o.message}"`);`

-`// logged output from above --------------------------------------
+* logged output from above --------------------------------------
-before calling f: o.message="initial value" inside f: o.message="new object!" (after assignment) after calling f: o.message="set in f"`
+`before calling f: o.message="initial value" inside f: o.message="new object!" (after assignment) after calling f: o.message="set in f"`

-* combine both previous examples into a new example showing usage of primitives and objects inside and outside a function
+* combine both previous examples into a new example example of usage of primitives and objects inside and outside a function

 * argument 'o' (inside the function) is different than the variable 'o' (outside the function) (as seen 1st example)
 * when 'f' is called, argument 'o' (inside the function) && variable 'o' (outside the function) both point to the same object